elliott-king/creepy-tracker/README.md

 * Supercookie tracking
 * Link gtag with fingerprint in an effort to identify when there are fingerprint collisions
   * (multiple users with the same fingerprints)
+* Create custom cookie to connect to fingerprint (identify collisions, or a fingerprint change with a given user)

 #### Hard
 * Mine bitcoin in user's browser (create our own)